pytoolz/toolz/README.md

 Example
 -------

-This builds a standard wordcount function from pieces within `toolz`
+This builds a standard wordcount function from pieces within `toolz`:

     >>> def stem(word):
     ...     """ Stem word to primitive form """